priendeau/Fnct.d/README.rst

 ========
 This will serve to generate development script and auto-creation-script for test purposes and automated services for many U*nix and Linux environment.

-By The design, it will offer safe-container and safe method of transfering information in management of services and will be able to perform gain in check-up in stable envirronement by skipping check in Read-only mode of certains loading...
-Like, If RO-File-system is older than creation date, it will be able to query OS to add trigger to perform less operation and load information faster in subsequent startup...
+By The design, it will offer safe-container and safe method of transferring information in management of services and will be able to perform gain in check-up in stable environment by skipping check in Read-only mode of certain loading...
+Like, If RO-File-system[*] is older than creation date, it will be able to query OS to add trigger to perform less operation and load information faster in subsequent startup...
 Idem with services with less touched file configuration.
-It will be able also to increase oeuvrability of uncommon option like Disk-To-Stream accesibility and Memory-To-Stream Uses, aka Network-Booting, Network Memory Pool and Network Application Ground-up.
+It will be able also to increase maneuverability of uncommon option like Disk-To-Stream accessibility and Memory-To-Stream Uses, aka Network-Booting, Network Memory Pool and Network Application Ground-up.

+[*] RO: Read-Only Filesystem

-Also , Methodology of implementation is strict and observe Object-oriented transcription in transformation of many available Byte-coded of IDL re-interpretation in super-tiny scalling...
+Also , Methodology of implementation is strict and observe Object-oriented transcription in transformation of many available Byte-coded of IDL re-interpretation in super-tiny scaling...

-Certains option will be implemented in second-stage of developpement, and creating wrapper for un-accessible Gpl-services or fast-implementation prototyping, switch for DTD extraction of Shell-Application program and XML Verbosis and XML object induction to help developpement of functionnality implementation in fnct_list .
+Certain option will be implemented in second-stage of development, and creating wrapper for UN-accessible Gpl-services or fast-implementation prototyping, switch for DTD extraction of Shell-Application program and XML Verbosis and XML object induction to help development of functionality implementation in fnct_list .

 This Function-Library is sensitive to uses of UUID, current and future development will own critical application with simple name.
 Called GetUUID this application will issue UUID and will manage it's presence by storing it properly.

-Using a specific type of mechanism to store the informations, second-hand function will invoke and  or query the informations toward this created idoms inside this library.
+Using a specific type of mechanism to store the informations, second-hand function will invoke and  or query the informations toward this created idioms inside this library.

 As example BodyFunc function will depend of registration of the body and it's root require uses of UUID.
 Managing the idiom is important to store definition of many IF/ELSE condition used in conjunction of BoolVarTestVarCreation and will create registration sequence where any new sequences will give another new body for execution.